 The database can also be used to conduct comparative analysis on an ad hoc basis for selected roadside safety features and highway sections.
 Examples of ad hoc comparative type of analysis that may be ad- dressed with this database include:

-Comparison of frequency/rate and severity of reported accidents and unreported accidents before and after installation of median barriers,
+Comparison of frequency/rate and severity of reported crashes and unreported crashes before and after installation of median barriers,

-Trend analysis of frequency/rate and severity of reported accidents and unreported accidents involv-

-ing various roadside safety features for specifi c highway sections.
+Trend analysis of frequency/rate and severity of reported crashes and unreported crashes involving various roadside safety features for specifi c highway sections.

 The supplemental data collection subsystem is intended to supplement the computerized database for analyses in which the level of detail of the computerized database may not be suffi cient.
-The supple- mental fi eld collection may include specifi c data on the selected roadway, roadside, and safety feature or manual review of hard copies of police accident reports to obtain information otherwise not available from the computerized database, or both.
+The supple- mental fi eld collection may include specifi c data on the selected roadway, roadside, and safety feature or manual review of hard copies of police crash reports to obtain information otherwise not available from the computerized database, or both.
 Studies under the supplemental data collection subsystem will be conducted on an ad hoc basis for selected roadside safety features, e.g., comparison of impact performance between different guardrail types as a function of highway type, speed limit, lateral offset, mounting height, etc.

-The in-depth investigation subsystem involves in-depth investigation of selected accidents, including reconstruction of the crashes to estimate impact conditions and to assess the performance of roadside safety features.
+The in-depth investigation subsystem involves in-depth investigation of selected crashes, including reconstruction of the crashes to estimate impact conditions and to assess the performance of roadside safety features.
 This subsystem will be used in selected studies where the highest level of detail is deemed necessary.
 This subsystem requires resources typically beyond what user agencies have cur- rently or will have in the foreseeable future.
 Thus, this subsystem is likely limited to ad hoc studies conducted by outside contractors.

 7.4 DISCUSSIONS